NHS CHC Assessment Process

 • medication and other care needs

-The tool helps the MDT consider the level of care required and whether the person’s needs amount to a primary health need.
+The DST helps the MDT consider the levels of care required and whether the person’s needs amount to a primary health need.

 Primary Health Need